6) Judge Of All

 “For the Father loveth the Son, and sheweth / teaches by demonstration him all things that himself doeth: and he will shew him greater works than these.”
 (John 3:35)

-A biblical example of a father who loved his son and raised him up in his own image is Abram.
+A biblical example of a father who loved / i.e. identified with offspring and raised him up in his own image is Abram.

-Continue reading “7) Father Perpetuates Himself In His Children”
+Continue reading “7) Father Perpetuates Himself In His Sons”

-8) Son = Accepted By The Father Into His Family
+8) Son = Accepted By The Father As His Generation

 The Sixth Sense was one of 1999’s biggest hits, earning six Academy Award nominations, including best picture because “the reveal just blew your mind” – the key fact that was actually present from the beginning and throughout every event, that the viewer missed – due to false preconceptions.